shimanek/cpfem_opt/docs/source/input.rst

 .. code-block:: python3

 	orientations = {
-		'001':{  # nickname string for simulation
+		'001': {  # nickname string for simulation
-			'exp':'exp_Cu-mX-001.csv',  # file name of experimental data 'offset':{
+			'exp': 'exp_Cu-mX-001.csv',  # file name of experimental data 'offset': {
-				'dir_load':(0,0,1),  # loading direction in Miller indices 'dir_0deg':(0,1,1),  # orthogonal load corresponding to how you choose 0˚ twisting 'mag_bounds':(0,1),  # magnitude of tilt
+				'dir_load': (0,0,1),  # loading direction in Miller indices
+				'dir_0deg': (0,1,1),  # orthogonal load corresponding to how you choose 0˚ twisting
+				'mag_bounds': (0,1),  # magnitude of tilt
-				'deg_bounds':(0,90),  # direction of tilt as a right hand twist about dir_load }
+				'deg_bounds': (0,90),  # direction of tilt as a right hand twist about dir_load
+			}
 		},
 	}